Chart Color Schemes

 Pearce has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Mawson Group Centre Upgrade, Athllon Drive Duplication, Canberra Hospital Master Plan, Mixed-Use Complex In Mawson are key projects.
-The following list details those most relevant.
+AreaSearch has identified a single project likely affecting this region: Mawson Group Centre Upgrade, Woden Town Square Precinct Redevelopment, Athllon Drive Duplication, and Canberra Hospital Master Plan are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.